HOME HEALTH ARTICLES A-Z HAIR ANALYSIS FAQs BOOKS FAR INFRARED SAUNA CONTACT US

 Including Signs of Autism in Infants and Young Children

-Since autism is a disorder and not a disease, it is not entirely accurate to refer to "symptoms" of autism.
+Signs and Symptoms of Autism - Since autism is a disorder and not a disease, it is not entirely accurate to refer to "symptoms" of autism.
 Instead, there is a range of autism and behavior patterns that indicate autism.
 Signs of autism may appear during infancy, and the disorder is usually diagnosed by the time the child is 3 years old.

 Sometimes the child's behavior appears normal until 18 months to 2 years, and then regresses rapidly.
 This is referred to as "regressive autism".
 Signs and symptoms of autism occur in various combinations and range from mild to severe.
 We have put together a list below.